far-east-nightbird/hello-world/README.md

 # hello-world

-Hi, I like to brag about things and math.
+Hi, I like to brag about things and to do math.
 I've had a single apple chip today.